armin-reichert/pacman/README.md

 find a suitable state transition, a runtime exception is thrown by default.
 This is very useful for finding gaps in the state machine definition in the development stage.
 Afterwards, this behavior can be changed so that only a message is logged for unhandled events.
 This avoids the need for specifying "empty" transitions for any event that has no effect in the current state.
-The Ghost's state machine makes use of that feature.

 ## Pac-Man steering